with ghostwriting clients

 What I Do

-Nonfiction ghostwriting, including memoir, business, marketing, psychology, and self-help.
+Nonfiction ghostwriting, including memoir, prescriptive health, psychology, self-help, business, and marketing.
 I work with ghostwriting clients on short ebooks, newsletters, blog posts, full-length nonfiction books, and book proposals.

 I can also be a Book Doctor for your book, combining my editing expertise with some ghostwriting to help you take your manuscript from first draft to final draft.